About the campaign

 - Reform and modernise our mental health services

 Read our manifesto: A Strategy for Young People's Mental Health

 Together we can tackle this crisis.
-But the government needs to #ActEarly and ensure that young people’s mental health is a priority across the government.
+But the new government needs to #ActEarly and ensure that young people’s mental health is a priority across the government.